Winter in Sardinia: Our 4-day Road Trip Itinerary

 Winter in Sardinia

-This might come as a surprise to you, but Sardinia is one of the best destinations for winter sun in Europe.
-We visited Sardinia in February and were impressed by the pleasantly mild temperatures we found there.
-Something you need to consider about this time of year is that weather differs greatly from coast to mountain: the mountains can get much colder and you might even find snow in areas located at 500 meters above sea level or more.
+Something you need to consider about this time of year is that weather differs greatly from coast to mountain: the mountains can get much colder and you might even find snow in areas situated at 500 meters above sea level or more.
 You can expect some rain, but it’s minimal.

-What is really attractive about travelling to Sardinia during wintertime and the reason why we loved this trip so much is that the island is virtually empty, leaving its beautiful attractions all for you!
+What is really attractive about traveling to Sardinia during wintertime and the reason why we loved this trip so much is that the island is virtually empty, leaving its beautiful attractions all for you!

 Day 1 – Cagliari & Villasimius